okikelabs/website/content/blog/hello-world.md

 ## Looking Ahead

-Okikelabs is more than a startup studio; it’s our playground, lab, and way of making a mark and to prove that great products can come from anywhere, even a small team in Nigeria.
+Okikelabs is more than a startup studio; it’s our playground and way of making a mark and to prove that great products can come from anywhere, even a small team in Nigeria.

 The road ahead is both exciting and terrifying.
 It means embracing uncertainty, making mistakes, and learning every step of the way.